coreruleset/documentation/content/development/sandbox.md

 If you have any issues with the CRS sandbox, please open a GitHub issue at [https://github.com/coreruleset/crs-sandbox/issues](https://github.com/coreruleset/crs-sandbox/issues) and we will help you as soon as possible.

-If you have suggestions for extra functionality, a GitHub issue will do.
+If you have suggestions for extra functionality, a GitHub issue is appreciated.

 ## Working on the sandbox: adding new backends